Dental Implants – Edison, NJ

 Missing All Teeth

-Fixed dentures are designed to permanently fix in place over four to six implants.
+Fixed dentures are designed to permanently attach over four to six implants.
 As a result, they feel and function just like natural teeth and should be cared for in the same way as well.
-At regular intervals, our team will remove the prosthetic from your mouth and clean it to ensure its continued success.

 Alternatively, if a patient is invested in maintaining their denture’s removable nature, they can receive an overdenture.
 While this prosthetic still attaches to four to six dental implants, it can be easily taken out of the mouth at home for simpler cleaning and convenient storage.